WGBH/AAPB2/app/views/override/about-the-american-archive/history/page2.md

 two-year period to complete the digitization project, ingest digital files, create a website for stations and the public, and develop plans for access, growth, and sustainability.
 Agreements between the parties involved were signed in August and September of 2013.
-WGBH and the Library chose “The American Archive of Public Broadcasting,” abbreviated as “AAPB,” for the program's official name.
+WGBH and the Library chose "The American Archive of Public Broadcasting," abbreviated as "AAPB," for the program's official name.

 WGBH and the Library share governance responsibilities.
 WGBH is responsible for